Calgary Flames: Giordano, Monahan, Gaudreau era (2013–2022)

+The Flames failed to qualify for the playoffs in the 2017–18 season and Gulutzan was fired.
+Bill Peters was hired as head coach.
+The team made several changes to their roster before the 2018–19 season, including a trade with the Carolina Hurricanes at the 2018 NHL entry draft that sent Dougie Hamilton, Micheal Ferland, and Adam Fox to the Hurricanes in exchange for Noah Hanifin and Elias Lindholm.
+At the end of the regular season, they won the division title for the first time since 2006.
+They lost in the first round of the 2019 Stanley Cup playoffs to the Colorado Avalanche in five games.
+At the end of season, captain Giordano was awarded the James Norris Memorial Trophy for best defenceman of the year.

-Following accusations against head coach Bill Peters of racism and physical violence by former Flames' prospect Akim Aliu, Peters was forced to take a leave of absence on November 26, pending the outcome of an internal investigation.
+During the 2019–20 season, following accusations against Peters of racism and physical violence by former Flames's prospect Akim Aliu, Peters was forced to take a leave of absence on November 26, pending the outcome of an internal investigation.
 Assistant coach Geoff Ward was named the acting head coach during the investigation.
 Peters resigned on November 29 and Ward was named the interim head coach.
-After Peters' resignation, interim head coach Ward broke a franchise record by starting his coaching tenure with seven straight wins.
+Ward broke a franchise record by starting his coaching tenure with seven straight wins.
 The Flames only played 70 games in the regular season, which ended after March 11, 2020, due to the coronavirus pandemic.
-Based on their regular season points percentage, they qualified for the playoffs as the eighth seed in the Western Conference and defeated the Winnipeg Jets in four games in the qualifying round.
-The Flames faced the Dallas Stars in the first round of the playoffs, but lost the series in six games.
+Based on their regular-season points percentage, they qualified for the playoffs as the eighth seed in the Western Conference and defeated the Winnipeg Jets in four games in the qualifying round.
+The Flames lost to the Dallas Stars in the first round of the playoffs in six games.

-On March 4, 2021, Ward was fired and former head coach and general manager Darryl Sutter was re-hired as head coach of the Flames.
-The team missed the playoffs.
+On March 4, 2021, with the Flames starting 11–11–2, Ward was fired and Sutter was re-hired as head coach of the Flames.
 Giordano's tenure as captain ended when he was selected by the Seattle Kraken in the 2021 NHL expansion draft.
-The team did not name a captain for the 2021–22 season, but recorded 50 wins and 111 points to secure first place in the Pacific Division and return to the playoffs after failing to qualify in 2020–21.
-They faced the Dallas Stars in the first round of the 2022 Stanley Cup playoffs, and won the series in seven games with Johnny Gaudreau sealing the series in overtime.
-This marked the first time the team had advanced to the second round of the playoffs since 2015, and since 2004 before that.
-Their 2021–22 season ended after losing the second round best-of-seven series to the Edmonton Oilers in five games, marking the end of the first playoffs "Battle of Alberta" since 1991.
+The team secured first place in the Pacific Division and returned to the playoffs after failing to qualify in 2020–21.
+They faced the Dallas Stars in the first round of the 2022 Stanley Cup playoffs and won the series in seven games.
+In their first Battle of Alberta playoff series since 1991, the Flames lost to the Oilers in five games in the second round.